Patrickgp/Wanna-readme-generator/README.md

   ## License: MIT [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

   # Description
-  This program will create a professional readme file for a user's repo.
-Information will be taken from the terminal and used to create a readme.
+  A user will be able to answer prompts on their terminal and that will dynamically create a professional README file.
   ### Tech used in program: JavaScript,Node.js

   # Table of Contents